60+ Creative Virtual Fundraising Ideas for Nonprofit Events to Bring Your Community Together Online While Raising Vital Funds

 An instant raffle is kind of like a raffle within a raffle.
 You'll be giving your entrants the chance to win a prize by buying a ticket, and the ticket will give them entry to the real event.
 This is why gift cards are a great choice for a prize — they’re quick and easy to sort out yet desirable enough to incentivize people to enter.

 For the best results, consider limiting the time people have to enter the raffle or to be eligible for the gift card prize.
-This can help you to go viral on social media and attract more ticket purchases.
+This can help you to go viral on social media and attract more ticket purchases, potentially making this one of the most lucrative fundraising events you can go for.

 - Restaurant raffle

-Even if a restaurant can't afford to give you a free meal (the pandemic has been hard on businesses), you could always ask them if they're willing to give a discount or some other kind of special offer instead.
+Even if a restaurant can't afford to give you a free meal (the recent state of the economy has been hard on businesses), you could always ask them if they're willing to give a discount or some other kind of special offer instead.
 While this won’t make a very appealing main prize, it can be a good filler.
+And as an added marketing bonus, the restaurant can even share your event on their social media giving even more, free exposure to your fundraising campaign.

 - Fun experience raffle